DrR955/pepper-code-scanner/README.md

+# DISCLAIMER
+This fork aims to fix a NullPointerException that occurs inside of the CameraSource class.
+The fix itself is by https://github.com/muhammad-farhan-bakht, and can be found here: https://github.com/ravi8x/Barcode-Reader/pull/42 .

 # Pepper Code Scanner Library

 This Android Library will help you to scan barcodes and QR codes using the Google Vision library.